-2. Divisional deans, area chairs, area advisory committees, and area committees on appointments and promotions
+2. Divisional deans, divisional/area advisory committees, and tenure and appointment committees

 Each division has a dean, appointed by the President, who takes a leadership role in identifying and articulating its intellectual and academic priorities.
-The deans are also charged with fostering collaborations among faculty within and across the divisions.
-In the case of the Humanities and Social Sciences, the dean serves as chair of its associated area advisory committee.
+In addition, the Dean of the School of Engineering and Applied Science exercised administrative oversight over the FAS departments that have been assigned to that School.
+These deans are also charged with fostering collaborations among faculty within and across the divisions.

+In the case of the Humanities and Social Sciences, the divisional dean serves as chair of its associated area advisory committee.
 In the Sciences, the division comprises two distinct area committees: one for the Biological Sciences and one for the Physical Sciences and Engineering, each of which has an area chair, also appointed by the President.
 The divisional dean for the Sciences typically serves as chair of one of these areas; the other is chaired by a tenured faculty member in that area.

-The members of the area committees, also appointed by the President, are full professors drawn from the departments in that area.
+The members of these committees, also appointed by the President, are full professors drawn from the departments in that area.
 These committees have two related functions.
-They meet regularly with chairs of departments and programs or among themselves in order to provide advice to the Deans of the FAS, the Graduate School, Yale College, and the School of Engineering & Applied

-Science, and to the Faculty Resource Committee about the quality and effectiveness, as well as the appointments needs, of the departments and programs in their area.
+They meet regularly with chairs of departments and programs or among themselves in order to provide advice to the Deans of the FAS, the Graduate School, Yale College, and the School of Engineering & Applied Science, and to the FAS Faculty Resource Committee about the quality and effectiveness, as well as the appointments needs, of the departments and programs in their area.
 These meetings are chaired by the chair of the relevant area committee.

-In supplemented form, these committees serve as the Tenure Appointments and Promotions Committees (TAPC) for their areas.
-The Humanities, Social Science and Physical Science and Engineering TAPC meetings are chaired by the Dean of the FAS; the Biological Science TAPC meeting is chaired in alternate years by the Dean of the FAS and the Dean of the School of Medicine, both of whom sit as voting members of the committee.
-Each TAPC includes, in addition to the members of the area committee, a representative from a department or program outside the area.
-In cases where the Physical Science and Engineering Committee is hearing a case involving a faculty member from a department that is part of the School of Engineering & Applied Science, the Dean of the School of Engineering & Applied Science and associate professor on term or with tenure.
+In supplemented form, these divisional/area committees serve as the Tenure and Appointments Committees (TACs) for their divisions/areas, overseeing ladder appointments, reappointments, and promotions.
+Meetings of the TACs involving appointments or promotions to tenure in the Humanities, Social Sciences, and Physical Sciences and Engineering are chaired by the Dean of the FAS.
+Meetings of the TAC involving appointments or promotions to tenure in the Biological Sciences are chaired in alternate years by the Dean of the FAS and the Dean of the School of Medicine, both of whom sit as voting members of the committee.
+Each TAC includes, in addition to the members of the divisional/area advisory committee, a representative from a department or program outside the division/area.
+In cases where the Physical Sciences and Engineering TAC is hearing a case involving a faculty member from a department that is part of the School of Engineering & Applied Science, the Dean of the School of Engineering & Applied Science also sits on the committee as a voting member.
+The TACs review: